-The Safer Neighbourhood Team (SNT) conducts a Community Contact Point (Drop-in Surgery) for one hour each week at the old tennis pavilion building at Vale Farm Sports Centre, Watford Road, HA0 3HG This is an opportunity for residents to meet the Sudbury SNT and raise any local concerns.
+The Safer Neighbourhood Team (SNT) conducts a Community Contact Point (Drop-in Surgery) for one hour each week at the Sudbury SNT Office, Vale Farm Sports Centre, Watford Road, HA0 3HG This is an opportunity for residents to meet the Sudbury SNT and raise any local concerns.

 Dates and times of these 'drop-in' surgeries are as follows:-

 0300 123 1212 (Met Police)

 Voice Your Concerns - a message from our local police

 A mesage from our local police

 We would like to make you aware of the new & exciting, enhanced feature added to our Sudbury SNT website page.